Food trucks in South Korea: Seoul

 According to the Seoul city council on July 18, the city council discussed ways to invigorate food trucks in the Seoul Metropolitan area by holding a conference session with related departments and food trucks.

 According to the Seoul Food and Drug Administration (KFDA) released in Seoul, the number of food trucks reported in Seoul totaled 424,000 in late March, accounting for 32 percent of the total.
 Currently, the number of food trucks sold is 250 days, and the average business period is 144 days after start-up.
 Thirty-five percent of the total sales were closed in six months, accounting for about 80 percent of the total sales and the lowest among the total buyers.
 However, the food truck owners are having a hard time due to a lack of food truck operating areas with stable profits.
-Seoul City has been searching for possible food truck locations since last September, but it has not been able to set up more than half of the stores due to opposition from existing businesses, insufficient flow populations, and difficulties in transportation.
+Seoul has been searching for possible food truck locations since last September, but it has not been able to set up more than half of the stores due to opposition from existing businesses, insufficient flow populations, and difficulties in transportation.
 Sales at the store are also sluggish.
-Another problem was the fact that food truck sales are only taking place at events and festivals.
+Another problem was that food truck sales are only taking place at events and festivals.
 In other words, the movie has limits on the creation of regular profits except for the night market and the Han River project.
 Such poor conditions caused complaints from vendors at the conference.